Siege of Djibo: Growing pressure

 By early November, thousands of civilians had fled Djibo.
 Facing mass starvation and no longer believing that the government could break the siege, they had opted to risk a trek through rebel-held areas.
 A spokesman for a group of civil society organisations in the Soum Province declared that the "situation is catastrophic in Djibo", referencing that at least 15 people had died of hunger in the city in the month of October.
 Meanwhile, Burkina Faso's new President, Ibrahim Traoré, visited Djibo, expressing horror at seeing "children who have skin on their bones, the old people who are dying of hunger, the women who can no longer breastfeed because they have nothing left in their breasts".
 He also used the occasion to laud the 14th Inter-Arms Regiment for their role in defending Djibo.
 In the same month, army soldiers and VDP militiamen reportedly attacked villages near Djibo and killed local civilians, resulting in calls for an investigation by the Office of the United Nations High Commissioner for Human Rights.

 By December, 370,000 people remained besieged in Djibo, with the local civilians forced to exist largely on the consumption of wild leaves.
 Many had to regularly go hungry for several days before receiving food packages by the government or NGOs.
+At this point, food supplies almost exclusively reached the city via an airlift organized by the UN World Food Programme.
 At this point, the Burkinabe government became increasingly critical of certain foreign powers in regards to the Islamist insurgency, blaming France for the situation and accusing Barbara Manzi, United Nations representative for Burkina Faso, of cooperating with the rebels besieging Djibo.
 In February 2023, the junta demanded that all French forces leave the country; France subsequently terminated its military support mission.
 Instead, the Burkinabe government declared its intention to seek support from Russia.
 Meanwhile, conditions in Djibo continued to detoriate.
+On 21 March, a military-protected supply convoy managed to reach Djibo for the first time since November; the convoy, consisting of 74 trucks, brought not just a large amount of food, but also military supplies for the 14th Inter-Arms Regiment.

+In late June, another convoy reached Djibo to deliver supplies.
+However, the convoy was ambushed at Namsiguia on its way back, resulting in the deaths of at least 31 soldiers and three VDP militiamen.
+Several more militiamen were reported as missing, while army officials claimed that over 40 attackers had been killed.